 5. Vitamin B9

 Low levels of folate can be detrimental to the brain.
-Low levels of folate have shown to lead to increased degeneration in the cerebral cortex as well as cognitive impairment and decline.
+Low levels of folate have been shown to lead to increased degeneration in the cerebral cortex, as well as cognitive impairment and decline.

 Symptoms of low levels of folate include: